ripple/opensource.ripple.com/docs/simpleXRPL/references/connectors/palisade.md

 [[Source]](https://github.com/ripple/simpleXRPL/blob/50619258cf753008e8a185eaeb3ceca489e5998a/src/custodians/palisade/config.ts#L10)

 Palisade is a Wallet-as-a-Service.
 This connector authenticates via OAuth2 client credentials and acts on specific vaults/wallets.
+See: [Getting started with the API](https://docs.ripple.com/products/wallet/getting-started/getting-started-api) for instructions on creating API credentials to fill in this constructor.

 ## PalisadeCustody.create()